-Miriam Name Meaning: Origins and Significance
+Miriam Name Meaning: Origins & Significance

 Origins of the Name Miriam